 This is \"AnQiCMS\"\\\'s feature!

-This ensures that when this content**is entered into<script>the JavaScript string literal inside a tag,"and\it is properly escaped to avoid syntax errors.
+This ensures that when this content is **entered into<script>when it is within the JavaScript string literal tags"and\it is properly escaped, thus avoiding syntax errors.

 Summary

-1.addslashesWhat is the difference between the default escape of filters and AnQiCMS templates?
+1.addslashesWhat is the difference between the filter and the default escaping of AnQiCMS templates?

-2. I should use English when outputting all variablesaddslashesFilter?
+2. I should use it when outputting all variablesaddslashesfilter?